-Heaven Lee Sensky (She/her) is the Organizing Director with CCJ.
-She primarily serves Washington County and issues of Oil and Gas development.
-Her campaigns include solving the local childhood cancer crisis, advocating for harm reduction in relation to the opioid epidemic, and the intersections of racial and environmental justice.
-She was born and raised on a small farm right here in Washington County.
-She is a first-generation college student and a graduate of American University (Washington, D.C.) with a bachelor's degree in Communications, Law Studies, Economics and Government.
-She also received formal education in Women's, Gender and Sexuality Studies.
+Heaven was born and raised on a small farm in Washington County where her family has resided for 5 generations.
+She is a first-generation college student and a graduate of American University (Washington, D.C.) with a bachelor’s degree in Communications, Law Studies, Economics, and Government.
 Before joining team CCJ, Heaven interned in the United States Senate and for the office of Barack and Michelle Obama.
-She lives with her fiancé Casey and her dog Olive on her family farm.
+She lives with her husband Casey and her dog Olive on her family farm.

 Blog Posts by Heaven Sensky